thinkWhere/Celery-Workshop-GeoPython-2018/README.md

 Each time you make a change to any Python files run the command in step 2 - `docker-compose up --build`.
 This will rebuild the images incorporating any changes.

+### Monitoring tasks with Flower

+Flower is a web application for monitoring Celery tasks.
+In your web browser navigate to http://localhost:5555.

+Flower enables monitoring of task being excecuting by the worker including

 ### Troubleshooting

 The logs of each container can be inspected with the command: